Fall Furnace Maintenance 01

 The furnace filter is typically a one to two-inch wide slot (for conventional filters) or a six to eight inch wide slot (for electronic filters) in the ductwork immediately beside the furnace air return duct.
 If you don’t see such a slot, your furnace’s air filter is accessed only by removing the furnace and/or fan compartment cover.
 Turn OFF the switch to the furnace before removing any covers.

 Once you have located the filter, pull it out to have a look.
 Turn off the switch on the electronic air filter before opening the cover.
 For a regular filter, if the mesh looks dirty and/or the unit is more than 3 to 6 months old, throw it out (paper media or fiber glass) or clean it (metal or plastic media).
 For an electronic filter, make sure you turn off the unit’s power switch.
 There will be two washable metal screens called pre-filters, then two electronic cells looking like layers of metal plates.
 These can all be soaked and washed, every one to three months.
 Careful of the fine wires running down one side of each cell … they are easy to lose or break.
-Regular cleaning of the air filter is important for your furnace and your lungs.Share this page on:
+Regular cleaning of the air filter is important for your furnace and your lungs.Follow Us:

 Share this page on: